>130 projects listed alphabetically across all three central CA sanctuaries

 On November 29, 2007 at approximately 0130 hours the F/V LOU DENNY WAYNE ran aground one mile south of Pigeon Point, San Mateo County, California.
 This project served as the initial impact assessment and plans are to revisit the site annually to track recovery of the intertidal community.

-Davidson Seamount: Expedition in 2002
+Davidson Seamount: 2002 Expedition

 The Davidson Seamount is an impressive geologic feature located 120 km southwest of Monterey, California.
 This inactive volcano is roughly 2,300 m tall and 40 km long, yet its summit is far below the ocean surface (1,250 m).
 In May 2002, a diverse group of scientists led by the Monterey Bay National Marine Sanctuary embarked on an exploration to more fully characterize the Davidson Seamount.